Jimmyverysix/CV/_pages/cv.md

 - 2024.11 Second Prize in the Shaanxi Province Regional Competition of the National College Students' Digital Media Technology Works and Creativity Competition
 - 2024.06 Second Prize in the Northwest Regional Competition of the China College Students' Computer Design Competition
 - 2023.05 Third Prize in the Northwest Regional Competition of the China College Students' Computer Design Competition
+- 2025.05 Third Prize in the Northwest Regional Competition of the China College Students' Computer Design Competition
 - 2023.12 Second Prize in the Shaanxi Province College Students' Industrial Design Competition

 ## <i class="fas fa-award"></i> Scholarships